dialogueone-dev/IT-documentation/Product_documentations/dialogue_time/Getting_started/README.md

 > To get the credentials to access the server please contact Jens the IT manager jpw@dialogueone.dk

+## Building and uploading the application

+You can find the instructions on how to build and upload the application here [Link to build and upload](HowTo/upload_build.md)

 ## Back end

 The backend API is located under the file `/var/www/html/apiV2`